 My main research interest focuses on the harm caused by prohibitionist drug policies.
-In particular, my work explores the links between socioeconomic inequality, drug markets, and the harms of criminalising young people involved in drug distribution.
+In particular, my work explores the links between socioeconomic inequality, drug markets, violence, and the harms of criminalising young people involved in drug distribution.

 In addition, I have conducted research and published papers on the subjects of sentencing, deterrence, social media, serious violence between young people, and education for children excluded from mainstream schooling.

 Irwin-Rogers, K. (2017) Staff-resident relationships in Approved Premises: What a difference a door makes.
 Probation Journal.
 64(4): 388-404.